 - Jeri’s Book Attic – Another unique and catchy name.
 Plus, it has the blogger’s name.
 If you’re struggling to come up with a name, you can use this same tactic where you use your name and add a niche-specific word.

 If you look closely, you’ll notice that there’s one common thing about the successful blogs mentioned above.
 And that is their names – They’re all short, broad, catchy, and easy to remember.
+If you succeed with a domain name then you are about to find the answer to how to start a review blog question.

 Purchase Your Domain Name & Hosting

-After you have picked a name for your blog, you’ll have to pay for the domain name as well as hosting to own it.
+After you have picked a name for your review blog, you’ll have to pay for the domain name as well as hosting to own it.

 One of the top web hosting service companies that you can opt for is Bluehost.
 As a new review blogger, you’ll really appreciate the reliable hosting services they offer at an affordable rate.